States with Jobs

-Get experience before you travel - As a travel Physical Therapy Assistant, it is recommended that you have at least two years of experience before you travel.
-If you are a new grad, you are at high risk for not landing a travel assignment until you have some experience under your belt.
-You also risk getting placed in tough (non new grad appropriate) assignments, contract cancellations, and companies underpaying you and pushing the bill rate down.
+Get experience before you travel - As a travel travel Physical Therapy Assistant, it is recommended that you have at least two years of experience before you travel.
+If you are a new grad, it is next to impossible to land a travel assignment until you have some experience under your belt.
+You also risk getting placed in tough (non-new grad appropriate) assignments, contract cancellations, and companies underpaying you and pushing the bill rate down.

-Be nice to your recruiters - Your speciality is not in demand for many states.
-Recruiters have to work 3x as hard to get you in a placement, and too many PTAs on their list hurts their productivity (thus their paycheck).
-You want them to like you and to want to hustle for you.
-Be a great communicator and show up as a kind and professional partner to them, so they want to go the extra mile for you!
+Be nice to your recruiters - Your specialty is not in demand, no matter where you are looking to travel to.
+Recruiters have to work 20x as hard to get you in a placement.
+Be patient, flexible, and be a great communicator and show up as a kind and professional partner to them, so they want to go the extra mile for you!

 Extend - If you’re already in a travel position you like, see if you can extend!

-Fall 2019 - the market temperature is cooling down!
-What was once a little warmer market over the summer is seeing a cool breeze sweep through the Travel Physical Therapy Assistant world.
-That means less jobs and more competition for each job.
+It’s a cold winter!
+What was once a little warmer market over the summer and fall is seeing a cool breeze sweep through the Travel Physical Therapy Assistant world.
+That means fewer jobs and more competition for each job.
 It is an extra hard specialty for new grads to try to be travelers.